kenlowrie/smd/docs/samples/film/film-doc.md

 [var.avshot.audio]
 [slate]
 Probably just use the [title] and [artist] titles on this shot.
-[comment(t="This needs to start high enough up that you can't see the trunk, and make sure the sky is NOT blown out!
+[note.nd(t="This needs to start high enough up that you can't see the trunk, and make sure the sky is NOT blown out!
 It comes down to reveal [mom] opening trunk and reaching in to grab groceries.")]
 [var.avshot.end]

 [shot_factory(nm="shot1")]